Niobrara to celebrate reopening of bridges wiped out by March floods

-LINCOLN — Citizens of Niobrara, Nebraska, are so excited that two highway bridges washed out by epic spring flooding are now reopen that they're planning a town celebration this weekend.
+LINCOLN — Citizens of Niobrara, Nebraska, are so excited that two highway bridges washed out by epic spring flooding have been reopened that they’re planning a town celebration this weekend.

 “It actually should be called the Wow We Made It festival,” said Esther Nielsen, the village clerk in Niobrara.
 “It’s been a long haul.”